eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 corresponding view in the left window and select the desired filters (with multiple selections possible).

-## Pack versions
+## CMSIS Pack versions

-Each pack may have multiple versions.
-Generally these versions should be preserved, at least a while, when new releases are issued, to help applications cope with possible incompatible versions.
+Each CMSIS Pack may have multiple versions.
+Generally these versions should be preserved, at least for a while, when new releases are issued, to help applications cope with possible incompatible versions.

 All current and past versions are shown in the packs tree below each